abhijitramesh/cnn-under-the-hood/readme.md

 #### Frequency

 Frequency of an image is the change if intensity of the image from one pixel to another pixel, a single image might have both high frequency componets as well as low frequency components.

+#### High-pass filter

+This is bascically the principle of taking a convolutional kernel of which the sum of all elements would be zero and then convoluting this over the image thereby showing where there is a high frequency in the image or an edge.